-- Regular budget resources of participating UN agencies, including staff secondments. - A Joint SDG Fund Window to kick-start joint UN programmes in countries as catalytic streams and fund the first level of support from the hub of experts and the coordination team. - UN agencies' stand-alone projects and multi-partner funds at the country, regional and global levels in support of the theory of change of the Global Accelerator, providing additional and complementary resources for the delivery of country programmes, the hub of experts and the coordination team. - Joint UN programmes developed locally under the leadership of UNRCs and with the participation of several UN agencies. - Additional technical and financial resources provided by development and financial partners that wish to align new or ongoing bilateral and multilateral programmes with the Global Accelerator's results framework to support countries.
-This may include a loan from the World Bank or a coalition of public development banks; it may also include technical expertise through bilateral cooperation (e.g., Expertise France, GIZ and the Belgian development agency Enabel).
+- Regular budget resources of participating UN agencies, including staff secondments. - A Joint SDG Fund Window to kick-start joint UN programmes in countries as catalytic streams and fund the first level of support from the hub of experts and the coordination team. - UN agencies' stand-alone projects and multi-partner funds at the country, regional and global levels in support of the theory of change of the Global Accelerator, providing additional and complementary resources for the delivery of country programmes, the hub of experts and the coordination team. - Joint UN programmes developed locally under the leadership of UNRCs and with the participation of several UN agencies.

-As highlighted above, the common results framework and results monitoring tool will provide evidence of the contribution of the Technical Support Facility to the implementation of the Global Accelerator and the achievement of the expected institutional changes, as well as impact in terms of job creation and a number of persons covered by social protection systems.
-It will also provide evidence of results and impact achieved per development partner, country, participating agency, funding modality (e.g., through the Joint SDG Fund Window, stand-alone projects), and so on.
+As highlighted above, the common results framework and results monitoring tool will provide evidence on the contribution of the Technical Support Facility to the implementation of the Global Accelerator and the achievement of the expected institutional changes, as well as impact in terms of job creation and number of persons covered by social protection systems.
+It will also provide evidence of results and impact achieved per development partner, country, participating agency, funding modality (e.g. through the Joint SDG Fund Window, stand-alone projects), and so on.